 The main statute that regulates industrial safety and health is the Industrial Safety and Health Act.
 Also applicable are several cabinet orders and ministerial ordinances ancillary to the Act.
-These rules generally require employers in all industries to comply with the minimum standards for preventing industrial accidents set forth in the Act, and to endeavour to ensure the safety and health of workers in the workplace through establishing a comfortable working environment and improving work conditions.
+These rules generally require employers in all industries to comply with the minimum standards for preventing industrial accidents set forth in the Act, and to endeavor to ensure the safety and health of workers in the workplace through establishing a comfortable working environment and improving work conditions.
 In accordance with the Act, the government has issued a number of guidelines and notices that employers of construction workers should take note of in carrying out construction works.
+The Ministerial Ordinance has recently been revised, with the result that construction workers who are not employed by the contractor are now subject to the scope of the Industrial Safety and Health Act.